Joaquim Chissano: Personal life

-Joaquim Chissano is married to Marcelina Rafael Chissano.
+Chissano is married to Marcelina Rafael Chissano.
 He is the father of four children and his son received a scholarship to Maharishi International University in Fairfield, Iowa.
 Chissano has been criticized for his continued friendship with Zimbabwean President Robert Mugabe and there have been allegations that Chissano's son Nyimpine Chissano (who died in 2007) promised payment for the assassination of journalist Carlos Cardoso.

-Chissano is an experienced polyglot who speaks fluently Portuguese, French, English, and Swahili.
+Chissano speaks fluent Portuguese, French, English, and Swahili.
 He speaks Changana as well.